Meta-Computing Enhanced Federated Learning in IIoT: Satisfaction-Aware Incentive Scheme via DRL-Based Stackelberg Game

-The structure of the industrial Metaverse is complex, containing multiple types of industrial devices and involving a large number of industrial nodes, where the trade-off between low latency and high model quality must be carefully considered.
-Among them, latency directly affects screen lag and response time in virtual environments.
-High latency causes the screen to fail to update in time, resulting in users experiencing lags or delays when interacting with the environment \cite{b41,b42}.
-In other words, user interaction in the Metaverse is highly dependent on low latency, and any delay will significantly reduce user satisfaction.
-On the other hand, degraded model quality means that the information or imagery received by users is not realistic enough, which may lead to a lack of synchronization between the virtual environment and the user's actual behavior.
-Furthermore, model quality will greatly disturb users' decisions.
-With information from a declining quality model, users may make inappropriate responses.
-Traditional quality metrics in FL do not adequately capture the requirements of the industrial Metaverse.
+The structure of IIoT is complex, containing multiple types of industrial devices and involving a large number of industrial nodes, where the trade-off between low latency and high model quality must be carefully considered in meta-computing enhanced federated learning.
+Latency plays a critical role in industrial control and decision-making processes.
+High latency can lead to delayed data synchronization, causing inefficiencies in predictive maintenance, anomaly detection, and real-time monitoring \cite{c17}.
+Meanwhile, model quality determines the accuracy and reliability of decision-making.
+Degraded model quality means that the data used for decision-making is less accurate or outdated, which may lead to incorrect control actions, reduced production efficiency, or potential safety risks.
+Furthermore, model quality directly influences the effectiveness of IIoT decision-making processes—low-quality models may lead to suboptimal system adjustments or improper responses to changing industrial conditions.
+Traditional quality metrics in FL do not adequately capture the requirements of IIoT environments.
 Therefore, we propose a satisfaction metric $G_i$, to balance quality and latency.
 The satisfaction metric $G_i$ of the task $i$ is denoted as